ethanabrooks/dissertation/bellman-update-networks.typ

 By conditioning predictions of $QValue_k$ on a context containing estimates of $QValue_(k-1)$, we gain many of the benefits of the context proposed in
-@eq:history-bellman-network, in terms of promoting in-context learning over in-weights learning, without assuming the impossible.
+@eq:history-bellman-network, in terms of promoting in-context learning over in-weights learning, without privileged access to ground-truth values.

-However, this approach entails a tradeoff.
+This approach entails a tradeoff.
 By training on $k < infinity$, we significantly increase the space of inputs for which the model must learn good representations.
 Therefore, the method takes longer to train and demands more of the capacity of the model.
 What we gain are more robust representations, capable